 These baked latkes are almost as good as fried ones.
-They're crispy on the outside and tender on the inside.
-Since baking is so much easier than frying, I make this recipe for Hanukkah almost every year.
+They're incredibly flavorful, crispy on the outside, and tender on the inside.

 I was curious to see if I could take my latkes recipe, the foolproof one I've developed over the years, and make it in the oven.
 The short answer: Yes, it can be done, and the results are delicious!
 These crispy baked latkes are an excellent option if you prefer to avoid frying.
+Since baking is so much easier than frying, I make this recipe for Hanukkah almost every year.

-The full list of ingredients and exact measurements are listed in the recipe card below.
+See the recipe card for exact measurements.
 Here are my comments on some of the ingredients.

 - Potatoes: I use Yukon Gold or Russet potatoes.
 While I prefer the flavor of Yukon Gold, the high starch content of Russet potatoes helps make the latkes sturdier.

 - Onion: It should be finely chopped.
 You don't want big pieces of onion in your latkes!
+You can use ½ cup of chopped scallions (green and white parts) instead of onions.

 Instructions

-Transfer the potato/onion mixture to a large bowl.
+Grate the potatoes and chop the onion in your food processor.
+Add them to a colander and press on them to remove liquid.
+Transfer the mixture to a large bowl.
 In a small bowl, beat the egg with salt, pepper, and garlic powder.
 Add the egg mixture to the potato/onion mixture and stir.
 Add the flour and stir to combine.

 Bake the latkes in a preheated 450°F for about 15 minutes per side.
 Serve them immediately with your favorite toppings.

-Expert Tip
+Recipe Tip

 Note that the recipe calls for parchment paper.
 In the past, I used foil, and while the latkes brown more uniformly when baked on foil, they also tend to stick.